MatNoble1/reproducible-research_homework/README.md

    - Both p values are statisctically significant at a significance level of 0.01
    - Both of my values are completely different to those in the table, the exponent (alpha) is more similar, but the scaling factor (beta) is highly different

 - Write the code to reproduce the figure shown below.
 (10 points)
+   - Contained in Transforming_data

   <p align="center">
      <img src="https://github.com/josegabrielnb/reproducible-research_homework/blob/main/question-5-data/allometric_scaling.png" width="600" height="500">
   </p>

+- What is the estimated volume of a 300 kb dsDNA virus?
+(4 points)
+  - I obtained two different estimates, one based on the Allometric exponent and Scaling factor in linked the paper (6884014.616 nm3), and one based on the Allometric exponent and Scaling factor that I worked out (1.785 nm3).
+Working out is contained in Tranforming_data

+**Bonus** (**10 points**) Explain the difference between reproducibility and replicability in scientific research.
+How can git and GitHub be used to enhance the reproducibility and replicability of your work? what limitations do they have? (e.g. check the platform [protocols.io](https://www.protocols.io/)).
+  -

 ## Instructions